smartbch/docs/whitepaper/MoeingChainWhitepaper-en.md

 4. Poor spatial locality for efficient caching, which results from most keys being Hash IDs.
 5. Susceptible to DDoS attack, unless cold data’s read latency has a reasonable upper bound.

-MoeingDB is an application-specific database that stores blockchain history, and developed with the above characteristics in mind, enables it to suit blockchain's workload best.
+MoeingDB is an application-specific database that stores blockchain history, and we developed it with the above characteristics in mind to suit blockchain's workload best.
 Based on its features, an open-source high QPS Web3 API can be built, benefiting both Moeing chain and Ethereum.
 We hope that it will facilitate the Web3 API provider market to be more decentralized.

 #### MoeingKV